 Gender Queery is a discussion group for genderqueer people, folks outside-the-gender-binary, trans folk, and allies (i.e. everyone allied with the GLBTQQ community).
 All who want to participate in open and respectful dialog are welcome.
 Meetings have discussions on an ever-changing topic followed by informal social time and always take place on the 1st Monday of the month.

 *always the 1st Monday*

 Trans–Fem* is a support, social, and resource group for transwomen, intersex, genderqueer & questioning people who were assigned male at birth.
 We meet for fun, discussion & support around what it means to be on the trans-feminine spectrum.
 There are no requirements for transition status or presentation to attend this group.

 Trans–Fem* meets on first and third Wednesdays from 7-9pm.

 Transgender Women’s Support Group

 Peer support and social group for all Transgender Women (Transgender AMAB/DMAB/Intersex folks who are MtF, Fem-drogenous, Trans-fem, Two-Spirit, Non-binary fem, Gender-queer fem, Gender-fluid fem, Asexual fem, Aromantic fem, & etc.; however living/presenting somewhere along the feminine spectrum some or all of the time; whether medically/socially transitioning or not).
-This group meets every week on Friday night and is open and welcoming to newcomers.
+This group meets every Friday from 7-9pm.

 Tranz Guys PDX